pingcap/docs/op-guide/monitor.md

 #### Configure PushServer

-Generally, it does not need to be configured.
-You can use the default port: 9091.
+Generally, the PushServer does not need to be configured, since the default port of `9091` can be used.

 #### Configure Prometheus